Is your support nailing it? Take this quiz and find out

 Such an approach might create a hostile atmosphere within a team, as agents can feel overwhelmed by the manager’s workload.
 They may feel as if their job is never enough compared to the achievements of the leader.

 From your own perspective, it might lead to burnout, exhaustion, and thus deterioration of your health.
+Because sleep relates with overall body functionality which ultimately relates to your success at the workplace.
 Your cognitive skills could reduce, resulting in stagnation creativity.

 Showing your employees that you’re able to maintain a balance between your work and private life can be a huge plus.
 They may perceive you as a more valuable leader because of the ability to organize both your home and office.